upraku/gh-event-ingester/README.md

 ![first cut of the architecture?](docs/github_webhook.svg)

-## Brief summary of the Idea
+## Brief summary of the idea
-Create an POST API end point for recieving events from github.
-In the github, add the API end point as the webhook for the required events.
+Create a POST API end point for recieving events from github.
+In the github, add the API end point as the webhook for the required events using a secret key.
-On receiving an event from Github ( POST request to API), you verify the header signature for its authenticity using the secret key that was also configured in the github.
+On receiving an event from Github ( POST request to API), you verify the header signature for its authenticity, using the secret key that was configured in the github.
 Once the payload is authenticated, its pushed to a SNS topic.
 It is further processed by another lambda dedicated for processing the payload and saving in DynamoDB.

 ## What has been done so far
   * basic folder structer for the code created